adaptris/interlok-docs-legacy/pages/ui/ui-export-import.md

 ## Export Output ##

-Having pressed export in the final step of the export wizard, you will find a folder named 'exported' in your Interlok directory and it will contain the two files that this function creates.
+Having pressed export in the final step of the export wizard, you will find a folder named 'config-export' in your Interlok/ui-resources directory and it will contain the two files that this function creates.

 Example variables.properties output: